 - Your income.
 How much do you earn in a month?
 Can this be adjusted if necessary?

-What is a budget for kids?
+What is the budget for kids?

 A budget is a plan for your money.
-It helps you stay on track with goals and priorities, like saving for college or retirement, paying off debt and building an emergency fund.
+It helps you stay on track with goals and priorities, like saving for college or retirement, paying off debt, and building an emergency fund.

 A budget can also help you manage unexpected expenses like car repairs or medical bills.
 You’ll be better prepared for an emergency because you already have money in savings or another account set aside for unexpected costs.